LukeSmithxyz/emailwiz/README.md

   [Vultr](https://www.vultr.com/docs/what-ports-are-blocked) for instance
   blocks this by default, you need to open a support ticket with them to open it.
 You can't send mail if 25 is blocked
+  - Alternatively you could use a service like [Sendgrid](https://sendgrid.com/) as a relay for your outgoing mail.
+These services usually offer 100 outgoing mails/day for free which should be plenty.
+This removes the need for opening port 25 and minimizes the risk of getting blacklisted and your mail landing in spam folders.
+To integrate Sendgrid with Postfix you can refer to [this guide](https://sendgrid.com/docs/for-developers/sending-email/postfix/).